 Visual, Audio, Literary, and Performance Cultures explores American social, cultural, and political history in relation to visual, audio, literary, and performance-based works.

-Faculty advisors associated with the Visual, Audio, Literary, and Performance Cultures concentration include: James Berger, Michael Denning, Wai-Chee Dimock, Matthew Jacobson, Kathryn Lofton, Charles Musser, Sally M. Promey, Caleb Smith, and Michael Warner.
+Faculty advisors associated with the Visual, Audio, Literary, and Performance Cultures concentration include: James Berger, Michael Denning, Wai-Chee Dimock, Matthew Jacobson, Kathryn Lofton, Charles Musser, Sally M. Promey, Caleb Smith, Michael Warner and Laura Wexler.

 Students in the public humanities concentration explore various forms of public intelletual engagement, including museum studies, documentary work, public history, digital humanities, and archival based works in the visual or performing arts; senior projects in this area may consist of works or productions beyond the traditional scholarly essay.
 Students may also petiton the director of undergraduate studies to develop an independent concentration.
 For additional information please see the Public Humanities site.

 Faculty advisors affiliated with Public Humanities concentration include: David Blight, Alicia Schmidt Camacho, Ned Cooke, Michael Denning, Wai Chee Dimock, Kathryn Dudley, Crystal Feimster, Zareena Grewal, Matthew Jacobson, Kathryn Lofton, Mary Lui, Joanne Meyerowitz, Charlie Musser, Sally Promey, Marc Robinson, and Laura Wexler.